 2. The Medical World Will be Turned Upside-Down

 From surgery to prosthetics to medications, 3D printing has the power to revolutionize the world of medicine.

 3D printing is already being used for prosthetics.
-Research firm Not Impossible Labs is already using the technology to print prosthetics for amputees in war-torn regions, at a total cost of under $100.
-3D printing could make prosthetics cheaper for everyone, changing the lives of amputees around the world.
+Research firm Not Impossible Labs is already using the technology to print prosthetics for amputees in war-torn regions at a total cost of under $100.
+3D printing could make prosthetics cheaper for everyone, changing the lives of amputees worldwide.
 3D printing is also being used for surgery, with replicas of hearts and organs being used to help surgeons prep.

-Bioprinting, 3D printing which uses “ink” made of human cells and tissue, is making massive strides.
-Many tech and medical experts believe that 3D printed internal organs will be in use for surgery by the year 2025.
+Bioprinting, 3D printing that uses “ink” made of human cells and tissue, is making massive strides.
+Many tech and medical experts believe that 3D-printed internal organs will be in use for surgery by the year 2025.
 3D printing has already been used to repair damaged bone and cartilage, with surgeons using the technology in 2014 to repair a man’s face after a road accident.

-3D printed pills are already a reality, with Spiritam, a 3D printed anti-seizure medication, having been patented in 2015.
-3D printed pills could be a cheap and practical way to make lifesaving drugs available around the world.
+3D printed pills are already a reality, with Spiritam, a 3D printed anti-seizure medication, patented in 2015.
+3D printed pills could be a cheap and practical way to make lifesaving drugs available worldwide.